JordanKra/PassMeProfessor/README.md

 ## Summary

+Pass Me Professor is a fun action game that has you grade your students papers using an ever changing rubric.
+A new paper will appear on your desk with a letter grade attached, its your job to determine if based on the rubric whether that student passes or fails.
+Swiping right will indicate the student passes while swiping left will indicate they failed.
+As you grade papers correctly more time will be added to the limit and your score will increase.
+Getting papers wrong will result in a decrease in time remaining.
+Every 5 papers graded correctly will result in the rubric changing.
+The goal of Pass Me Professor is to get as many points as possible before the time runs out!

 ## Deployment Instructions
 - Install Android Studio using the install instructions [here](https://developer.android.com/studio/install)
 - Download the git repo to your computer using either Github Desktop, or using the git command line.